JohnG79/RDB2XML/README.md

 - color coded text.

-- NEXT on the Agenda... (beginning now)
+- NEXT on the Agenda... (beginning now, and probably in this order)
 - product RDF and OWL.
+- Connect to Oracle.
+- load XML/XSD.

+Projected finish date: Dec 31 2015.